|Pilot George A. Campagna, O-758152 (KIA, BR)

 a few miles north of Nadzab.

-The next day, the first search was flown by 1st Lt.
-R. F. Hedlin from 15:30 to 16:25, from Nadzab to Finachafen and return, with nil sightings.
+The next day, a search was flown by 1st Lt.
+R. F. Hedlin from 15:30 to 16:25, from Nadzab to Finschafen and returned with no sightings.
 Another search was flown by two aircraft piloted by Lt.
 Spence and Lt Hedlin.
 One searched from Nadzab up the Markham Valley past Gusap and Dumpu.
 The other searched to Madang, where he landed then returned.
 Both searches had nil results.

 The crash site was later located and the remains of the crew were recovered.

-"I know it is the site as i visited this wreck in 1976. it was assigned to the CRTC at the time and had "CRTC School painted on its nose. #717 has not an MIA aircrew."
+"At the time and had "CRTC School painted on its nose. #717 has no MIA aircrew."

 Officially declared dead the day of the mission.
-The remains of the crew were later buried at Manila American Cemetery.
+After the recovery of remains, Domohowski was buried at Manila American Cemetery.
 Domohowski at Plot A Row 13 Grave 74.
+Barnes is buried at Arlington National Cemetery at section 12 site 2344.
+Campagna's grave details are unknown, presumed to be in a private cemetery in the United States.

 Ben Palleiko (great nephew of Domohowski)